Fed rate hike bad news for consumers as housing crisis persists

-The Federal Reserve is expected to raise its benchmark interest rate on Wednesday by one-quarter of a percentage point, which could add new obstacles for homebuyers in an already challenging housing market environment.
+The Federal Reserve raised its benchmark interest rate on Wednesday by one-quarter of a percentage point, which could add new obstacles for homebuyers in an already challenging housing market environment.

 Continue Reading Below